Skip to main content

 Leaving a Club

-You can leave any club from your profile page in that club — open Profile → Leaving this club? → Request to leave this club.
+You can leave any club from that club's per-club page at /{slug}/membership, look for Leaving this club? → Request to leave this club.
 Fill in an optional reason and submit.

 The committee is notified by email.
 Your membership stays active until they remove it; you can cancel the request any time before that from the same place on your profile.

 When the committee removes your membership, you'll get a short confirmation email.
-The club vanishes from your Switch club menu and the /clubs picker.
+The club vanishes from your header club switcher and the /clubs picker.
 Your account stays active so you can still use your other clubs, and you can apply to re-join later if you change your mind.